Goat Simulator 3's announcement trolls us all with a riff on Dead Island 2

-However, instead of zombies, we got goats, wh are seen running around, crashing into every available object, with some strapped to jet packs too.
+Instead of zombies, however we got goats, which are seen running around, crashing into every available object, with some strapped to jet packs too.
 You can check out the trailer here:

 This was a clever little ruse from Coffee Stain Studios which is parodying a 2014 E3 reveal trailer for the game.
 It's a really memorable trailer and a shame that the game never quite found its way to release.